 Finding the right therapist is as difficult as finding the right person to test a gifted child.
 It may be more practical to find a therapist who is also qualified to administer tests.

-And if the person who will be counseling your child is also the one who tested him, that person already has a rapport with your child and some insight into his behavior.
-Avoid travelling to visit counselor as it will not improve your kid rather making him tired.
+And if the person who will be counselling your child is also the one who tested him, that person already has a rapport with your child and some insight into his behaviour.
+Avoid travelling to visit counsellor as it will not improve your kid rather making him tired.

-My fit brain provides the professional assistance, we have child counselor, PSYCHOLOGIST, Pediatrician and speech therapist for understanding your special kid.
+My fit brain provides the professional assistance, we have child counsellor, PSYCHOLOGIST, Pediatrician and speech therapist for understanding your special kid.
 You can contact us on www.myfitbrain.in